henricook/libreotp/README.md

 1. Supported encrypted dumps so that I don't need to leave my secrets unencrypted on disk
 2. (Big one) Sync with Google Drive
+3. Better installers
+4. Automated release pipeline with tagging and asset generation